 "I'm Enma-kun's mother.
 Do you need help finding your parents?"

-I shook my head so fast it actually hurt.
+I shook my head so fast my neck jolted in pain.
 There was a little voice in the back of my head screaming at me to run, run, run away because introducing Enma's family to my own so soon was such a bad idea it was nauseating.
 I wasn't sure about Mrs. Kozato, but I was almost positive that Makoto would recognize the name Sawada.
 He could make the connection and then…

 "Nee-tan!
-Nee-tan's name?"
+Nee-tan name?"
 Mami demanded, poking her head out from behind her father's leg.
 I gave her a shaky smile.
 'Stop stalling, Tsunami.'

 "I'm S-Saw-" Shit, shit, shit, rewind- "Um, Tsunami.
 I…I, um, I mean- you-"

 Spit it out, spit it out, get it over with and then bolt.